taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

 SELENIUM_HOST="http://localhost" DISABLE_HEADLESS=true bundle exec rspec
 ```

 The value of `SELENIUM_HOST` can be any server, though it does assume that the Selenium server is running on port `4444`.
+You can always tweak the driver creation part of the code above to not include the port number if that's what you want, but remember to leave the `/wd/hub` suffix on there.